neuralmagic/sparseml/integrations/ultralytics-yolov3/recipes/yolov3-spp.transfer_learn_pruned.md

 # YOLOv3-SPP Pruned Transfer Learning

 This recipe transfer learns from a sparse, [YOLOv3-SPP](https://arxiv.org/abs/1804.02767) model.
 It was originally tested on the VOC dataset and achieved 0.84 mAP@0.5.
-More information on the run can be found in the Weights and Biases project.

 Training was done using 4 GPUs at half precision with the [SparseML integration with ultralytics/yolov3](https://github.com/neuralmagic/sparseml/tree/main/integrations/ultralytics-yolov3).